semantic-rs/semantic-rs/README.md

 ## Workflow

-### Manual

-- Install semantic-rs on your machine.
+There are 2 prerequisites `semantic-rs` requires from the project:

-- Place a [releaserc.toml](releaserc.toml) with "git", "rust" and "github" plugins enabled in the root of your repo
+- Place a [releaserc.toml](releaserc.toml) with plugins you need (e.g "git", "rust" and "github") in the root of your repo
 - Follow the [Angular.js commit message conventions](CONVENTIONAL_COMMITS.md) when you commit changes to your repository
-- When you're done with development, run semantic-rs
-- Based on your changes it determines the next version number, generates a changelog, commits it and creates a new tag
-- It also increases the version number in `Cargo.toml` (also committed)
-- Runs `cargo package` for you
-- Creates a release on GitHub
-- Publishes the new version to [crates.io](https://crates.io)
-- Done 🚀

-### Automated

-- Install semantic-rs in your CI environment
-- Place a [releaserc.toml](releaserc.toml) in the root of your repo
-- Follow the [Angular.js commit message conventions](CONVENTIONAL_COMMITS.md) when you commit changes to your repository
-- Set Environment Variables:
-  * GH_TOKEN for pushing changes and uploading release artifacts
-  * CARGO_TOKEN for releasing to [crates.io](https://crates.io)
-- Configure release triggers in your CI configuration
-  * [CircleCI Configuration Example](.circleci/config.yml) can be found in this repo
-- Enjoy your automated release pipeline 🚀
+Then you can go ahead and [configure your CI](#run-semantic-rs-in-ci-environment) or use the [locally installed](#usage) `semantic-rs` manually!

 ## Usage